Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Result

 \section{Result}

-First, the structure of the constructed network and the results of the community analysis are described.
-Next, we use the results to identify stable communities using cluster analysis, optimize the model parameters for the identified stable communities, and calculate the chemical potentials.
+The features of the constructed networks and the results of the community analysis were shown to identify persistent communities from real data analysis.
+The model parameters were then optimized and used to calculate the chemical potentials to satisfy the equilibrium condition among the persistent communities.